Washington State Off-Grid Laws: An In-Depth Guide

 Sewage and Waste Removal

-When a sewer line isn’t available, then you will be required to have a septic tank.
+When a sewer line is unavailable, you must have a septic tank.
 Some Washington counties do have language which might allow for “approved alternative systems”.
 However, there is no list of what these approved alternatives are.
-It is up to the local health officer to decide whether your off-grid system is a risk or not.
+It is up to the local health officer to decide whether your off-grid system is a risk.

-This PDF guide by the Washington State Department of Health goes over approved water-saving sewage systems, including outhouses, incinerating toilets, compost toilets, vault toilets and graywater systems.
+This PDF guide by the Washington State Department of Health covers approved water-saving sewage systems, including outhouses, incinerating toilets, compost toilets, vault toilets, and greywater systems.

 Outhouses/Latrines